Federal Employee's CSRS & FERS Wills & Trusts

 Personal Observation (Caution)

-When I first drew up our wills and trusts in 2004, I used WillMaker Plus and prepared individual revocable trusts for my wife and I. We never funded them because we considered, after 45 years of marriage, that we owned everything together.
+When I first drew up our wills and trusts in 2004, I used a software package from another company and prepared individual revocable trusts, it did not provide for a joint trust for my wife and I. We never funded the individual trusts because we considered, after 45 years of marriage at the time, that we owned everything together.
 Neither of us could decide what to put in each of the individual trusts.

 When I went to an attorney ten years later, and explained that we wanted to simplify our estate, he reviewed my documents and used the same individual trust format.
-It took months longer and cost considerably more than originally agreed to change to a joint trust that was more appropriate for us and our circumstances.
+It took months longer and cost thousands of dollars more than the attorney originally agreed to change to a joint trust that was more appropriate for us and our circumstances.

-If you are in the same mind set as my wife and I, ask the attorney about a joint trust, it will save you time and money to get it done right the first time.
+If you are in the same mind set as my wife and I, you might want to consider a joint trust, it will save you time and money to get it done right the first time.
 The joint trust lives on after one of the pair dies, and you don't have to make up a new document, it simply becomes and individual trust after the first one passes on.

 I believe, had our attorney spent more time during the initial interview getting to know us better, this would not have been an issue.